Ellis8462/Gym-website/README.md

 - Go to the navbar on the link "Membership" to get to the page.

 - Access the membership page through the home page "what we offer" card and click the button on the membership card.

+- Click on the "Join Now" button on the home page hero image which sends you to the membership page.

 **Expected Result**